 The varied and sundry species of Windbag in Bastion, which are all technically different stages in the lifecycle of the same lifeform.
 They used to live underground and not bother humanity much, but now there's no underground left and they're vaguely aware it's humanity's fault, so they're sort of pissed.
 Also, humans kind of use Windbag nurseries as power sources, which they're probably not thrilled about either.

-In Starcraft II, the Tal'darim fill this role.
+In Starcraft II Wings Of Liberty, the Tal'darim fill this role.
 In some missions, the Taldarim make over the top threats ("We will pursue you to the end of the universe, James Raynor!"), to which Raynor reacts with merely annoyance.
 Raynor spends most missions fighting the Zerg, or the Terran Dominion.
+In Heart of the Swarm, we learn that the Tal'darim and Narud were in league with each other.

 The Diablo series, as one can probably guess, primarily has the demons of the Burning Hells in this role, though undead are also a big threat early on.